estuary/flow/site/docs/concepts/flowctl.md

 They typically include:

 * `flow.yaml`:
-  The main specification file that imports all other catalog specifications in the current draft.
+  The main specification file that imports all other Flow specification files in the current draft.
 As part of local development, you may add new specifications that you create as imports.
 * `flow_generated/`:
   Directory of generated files, including TypeScript classes and interfaces.
   See [TypeScript code generation](#typescript-code-generation).
 * `estuary/`:
   Directory of the draft's current specifications.
 Its contents will vary, but it may contain various YAML files and subdirectories.
 * `package.json` and `package-lock.json`:
-  Files used by `npm` to manage dependencies and your catalog's associated JavaScript project.
+  Files used by `npm` to manage dependencies and your Data Flow's associated JavaScript project.
-  You may customize `package.json`, but its `dependencies` stanza will be overwritten by the [npmDependencies](derivations.md#npm-dependencies) of your catalog source files, if any exist.
+  You may customize `package.json`, but its `dependencies` stanza will be overwritten by the [npmDependencies](derivations.md#npm-dependencies) of your Flow specification source files, if any exist.

 ### TypeScript code generation

 TypeScript files are used in the Flow catalog both as part of the automatic build process, and to define lambdas functions for [derivations](./derivations.md), which requires your input.

-As part of the catalog build process, Flow translates your [schemas](schemas.md) into equivalent TypeScript types on your behalf.
+As part of the Data Flow build process, Flow translates your [schemas](schemas.md) into equivalent TypeScript types on your behalf.
-These definitions live within `flow_generated/` in your catalog build directory, and are frequently over-written by invocations of `flowctl`.
+These definitions live within `flow_generated/` in your Data Flow's build directory , and are frequently over-written by invocations of `flowctl`.
 Files in this subdirectory are human-readable and stable.
 You may want to commit them as part of a GitOps-managed project, but this isn't required.